 The safety and eligibility compliance of their vehicle.

-Note: In line with the above, and with the general philosophy, competitors are responsible to themselves, the event organisers and promoters, and this Commission to ensure that the vehicle, which they use in Historic and Classic motorsport is eligible to compete at the meetings, and in the vehicle categories or class breaks entered.
+Note: In line with the above, and with the general philosophy, competitors are responsible to themselves, the event organisers and promoters, and this Commission to ensure that the vehicle, which they use in Historic motorsport is eligible to compete at the meetings, and in the vehicle categories or class breaks entered.